knath2000/flutter_quran/memory-bank/techContext.md

 *   **Performance:** Must maintain smooth performance despite heavy animation usage, especially on Web and potentially lower-spec iOS devices.
 Requires careful optimization and testing.
 *   **Platform Differences:** Need to account for UI/UX differences and potential API variations between macOS, Web, and iOS.
 *   **API Dependencies:** Reliant on external public APIs (`alquran.cloud`, Google Gemini) for core content.
 Need robust error handling, caching, and potential fallbacks.
 API rate limits or changes could impact the app.
 *   **Gemini API Key:** Requires a `GEMINI_API_KEY` environment variable.
-For local development, this is loaded via `flutter_dotenv` from the `.env` file (which must be in `.gitignore`).
-For deployments (e.g., Vercel), this variable must be set directly in the deployment platform's environment variable settings.
+This is passed to the application at compile time using the `--dart-define=GEMINI_API_KEY=YOUR_KEY` flag during the build process (e.g., in `build.sh` for Vercel).
+The key is accessed in Dart code using `String.fromEnvironment('GEMINI_API_KEY')`.
+For local development, this flag needs to be added to the run/debug configuration (e.g., in VS Code's `launch.json`).
 *   **Asset Management:** Requires management of potentially large audio files and animation assets (Rive/Lottie files).
 Consider asset bundling strategies or on-demand downloading/caching.
 (Local JSON for introductions removed).
-The `.env` file should *not* be declared as an asset in `pubspec.yaml` to avoid build failures in environments where the file doesn't exist (like Vercel).
 *   **Child Safety:** Ensure no external links or inappropriate content can be accessed inadvertently.
 API responses (especially generative ones from Gemini) need careful handling and review.

 ## 5. Data Sources (Active)